13 Health Insurance Tricks That Can Save You Thousands

 Healthcare costs continue to rise, thanks to costly prescriptions and pricey hospital visits.
 Fortunately, there are ways to cut costs when it comes to your health—just follow these health insurance tips.

 Like most things in life, when it comes to health care plans, it pays to do your research and compare multiple plans before settling on one.
 From HMOs to PPOs, the one that works for you based on your own needs is the one you want, says Gail Trauco, nurse and patient rights advocate.
 It’s important to know what the differences between plans are.
 For example, “You must decide if you would like the option to choose your physician (which you need a PPO to do) or if you are comfortable with an HMO, where the physician is on staff at the health maintenance organization.”
 She also suggests that working with an insurance broker to guide you in these decisions can help.
-Don’t miss these things tax experts wish you knew about health-care deductions under the new law.

 Opt for a higher deductible

 Yes, choosing the high-deductible plan can be risky—after all, if something catastrophic happens, you could be hit with huge out-of-pocket costs.
 But, according to Kelsey Allan from TermLife2Go, “if you are relatively healthy and don’t anticipate lots of doctor visits in a year, you can increase your deductible in exchange for a lower premium.
 That can save a lot of money.”
-Don’t miss these 18 secrets your health insurance company is keeping from you.

 Use a Health Savings Account (HSA)

+An HSA is one of the health care terms you need to know.
 “HSA-eligible health plans can save you a bundle,” encourages Sande Drew of eHealthInsurance.com.
 The main draw is that they’re tax-deductible so not only does the money in your account grow tax-free, you can also withdraw it without paying taxes on it.
 Drew adds that the best way to take advantage of the tax break is by adding to your account regularly—you never know when you’ll need those funds so best to be prepared.

 Choose the right places to get care

 Running to the emergency room every time you need after-hours care might be draining your wallet.
 The ER should be your last resort—consider more affordable options like urgent care clinics or even telemedicine.
 You may want to research a bit beforehand—prices can vary between similar facilities.
 Andrea Woroch, a personal finance expert, shares that: “By opting for a stand-alone radiology and surgery center, you’re looking at big savings.
 Your physician may also work at multiple hospitals or surgery centers, so ask for assistance to shop around for the best price.”
+(Don’t miss these 50 hospital secrets.)

 Go with generic